vudypai/climate-change-clint/README.md

 # climate-change-clint

 Note at a later date:
 Made for a school project.
-No AI is involved here, Clint just draws his responses from a very large text file.
+No AI is involved here, Clint just draws his responses from a very large text file (see clint-cli/responses.rkt).
 All art and writing done by me!

 Original text: